 - 1. Amount translated from DM to US dollars using average annual exchange rates of DM1.836/\$ and DM1.998/\$ for the year ended December 31, 1999 and the six months ended June 30, 2000, respectively. - 2.
-Reflects the elimination of sales by AISS to the Company. - 3.
+Reflects the elimination of sales representing research and development services performed by AISS for the Company. - 3.
 Reflects the amortization of intangible assets totaling \$2.1 million based on preliminary estimates as of June 30, 2000 resulting from the acquisition on a straight line basis over four years. - 4.
 Reflects interest charges on the notes payable issued in connection with the acquisition at the stated interest rate of 7%. - 5.
 Reflects the reduction of the deferred tax liability recorded in connection with the acquisition of AISS.